haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/layouts/layout-overview.md

 In this guide we use *layout files* when talking about concepts which are similarly applied to all of these types of layout files.

-<h3 id="layout-loc">Module and theme layout files</h3>
+<h3 id="layout-loc">模块和主题布局文件</h3>

-The following terms are used to distinguish layouts provided by different application components:
+The following terms are used to distinguish layouts provided by different application 组件:

 * *Base layouts*: Layout files provided by modules.
 Conventional location:
 	* Page configuration and generic layout files: `<module_dir>/view/frontend/layout`